gardener-community/hackathon/2025-07_Sofia/README.md

 * offer pvc-autoscaler to Shoot owners

 **Achievements:**
-Resolve the conceptual problem with the CRD approach.
-The PersistentVolumeAutoscaler resource was reworked to track all PVCs of a StatefulSet.
+The PersistentVolumeAutoscaler resource was added to track all PVCs mounted inside the pods belonging to a controller.
+For instance, users can now directly target a StatefulSet or even a Prometheus resource and all of their PVCs will be tracked and potentially scaled up.

 **Next Steps:**
-* Check if we the pvc-autoscaler can scale down volume size using VolumeSnapshots
+* Check if the pvc-autoscaler can scale down volume size using VolumeSnapshots.

 **Code/Pull Requests:**
 https://github.com/plkokanov/pvc-autoscaler/tree/hackathon/pvc-autoscaler-with-crd